The atmospheric physics group maintains a number of radar facilities at our two field stations; Birdlings Flat and Scott Base.

 The atmosphere is always changing and modelling it is often difficult.
 Many of the global scale climate models used for current climate change studies do not model the Antarctic region well.
 The MF dataset is being used to ground truth models and provide boundary conditions for forecasting.
 If you are interested in collaborative research contact Adrian.

-We also maintain an ionosonde which complements another at Eyrewell.
+We also maintain an IPS 42 at Scott Base.
 This instrument, inherited from the DSIR break up in the late 1980's, continues the longest single scientific data record from the McMurdo region.
 Data from the ionosonde is used to predict radio wave propagation, provide communication forecasts and ionospheric studies.
 The data is freely available from the Ionospheric Prediction Service for a network of ionosondes around the globe.